claudiok/clsim/resources/docs/index.rst

 do the right thing.
 To make absolutely sure that no parameterizations are used, also set the ``MMCTrackListName`` option to ``None``.
 This will apply *Geant4* to all particles in the I3MCTree (which are ``InIce`` and not ``Dark``), even if they already have a length assigned to them.
+(You should make sure that this is what you really want, as MMC might already have added cascades to the muon track that would be added a second time by Geant4.)

 Ice Models
 ----------